Coronavirus Applicant Information for 2020

 - Course advisors

-I was hoping to visit before September, what are my options?
+I was hoping to visit Falmouth, what are my options?

 Live outside the UK?
-Can't make an Open Day?
+Can't visit in person?
 No problem.
 Experience Falmouth University on this Virtual Experience page.

 Ask a Student